DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Method

 During testing, we observed that raw DenseTact images alone provided insufficient signal strength for the policy to effectively leverage tactile information.
 This was due to minimal variation in the raw images upon contact, making learning challenging.
-Policies trained without applying image differencing to the DenseTact inputs performed poorly and were therefore not further pursued.
-Here, we compute the image difference relative to the undeformed sensor and find that the resulting grayscale image contains sufficient information.
+We compute the image difference relative to the undeformed sensor and find that the resulting grayscale image contains sufficient information.
 Additionally, we noticed that straightforwardly combining vision and tactile images led to worse performance than using either modality individually, likely caused by the model overfitting to the visual inputs.
 Inspired by human tactile exploration, we resolved this issue by adaptively switching off visual input when tactile contact occurs, which proved essential for high-performing policies.
 Contact detection is implemented by computing the sum of squared pixel differences (after converting to grayscale), and triggering the visual–tactile switch when this energy exceeds a predefined threshold $\tau$.